ssantus/ML-book-python/README.md

-  Perceptron.py contains perceptron algorithm Adaline.py contains the adaline algorithm with both activation functions: Gradient descent and Stochastic gradient Descent ex1.py contains an example that uses iris.data and the perceptron algorithm
+  Perceptron.py contains perceptron algorithm Adaline.py contains the adaline algorithm with both activation functions: Gradient descent and Stochastic gradient Descent ex1.py contains an example that uses iris.data and the perceptron algorithm sigmoid.py runs and plots a sigmoid function for a vector z=(-7, 7, 0.1)